giuliamasoero/Chamois/chamois_script01_2lm.md

 ```
 __The best linear and quadratic windows__

-For the sex + altitude model
+For the sex + elevation model

 ```r
 ch_mass_sw$combos